LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Results

-We also compared the faithfulness of different interpretation methods on the tuned LAP ResNet 50 network on the ImageNet dataset by modifying the input images based on the interpretation scores.
-Faithfulness was evaluated by keeping $k\%$ of pixels with the highest scores provided by the interpretation method and zeroing out the rest parts of the image, then passing the modified image as input through the network for re-evaluation.
+For comparing LAP's interpretation with other interpretation methods, we opted for a method presented in \cite{petsiuk2018rise} rather than following the same approach for the RSNA dataset.
+Despite the RSNA dataset in which the images of the two classes were only different in "pneumonia regions," in the ImageNet dataset, there are 1000 classes, some of which are highly similar and only differ in small details, like different classes of dogs.
+Therefore, the interpretation methods are not expected to highlight the whole object as distinguishing decision reasons.
+So, IoU cannot be a good representative of the performance.
+We compared the faithfulness of different interpretation methods on the tuned LAP ResNet 50 network by modifying the input images based on the interpretation scores.
+Faithfulness was evaluated by keeping $k\%$ of pixels with the highest scores provided by the interpretation method and zeroing out the rest of the image, then passing the modified image as input through the network for re-evaluation.
 The results are presented in \cref{fig:imagenet_f_k_pred} for percentages of $10\%$, $30\%$, $50\%$, $70\%$ and $90\%$.
 In this experiment, the interpretation scores were calculated based on the predicted class, and the results were also evaluated with respect to the original predictions.
-A faithful interpretation method would capture the effective regions for decision-making in the model, resulting in keeping the former decision for the modified image.
-Our method represents the highest faithfulness than other interpretation methods in Top1 and Top5 accuracies, introducing itself as the most confident one.
+A faithful interpretation method would capture the effective regions for decision-making in the model, keeping the former decision for the modified image.
+Our method represents the highest faithfulness than other interpretation methods in Top1 and Top5 accuracies, introducing itself as the most confident.
 We also repeated this experiment based on the ground truth labels to calculate the drop-in accuracies (supplementary material).
-Our method reached the highest accuracy for all percentages of pixels.
+Our method reached the highest accuracy for all pixel percentages, proving it is the most faithful method to the model.